meshula/LabFont2/plan.md

 Our library should have a C interface, although the implementation may use C++.
 This is to enable easy language bindings.
 We are going to want a Metal, WGPU, Vulkan, and DX11 backend, and the abstraction mustn't leak to the interface.

+For each task in our project plan:
+1. Implement the functionality
+2. Create comprehensive unit tests
+3. Build and run ALL tests to verify:
+   - New functionality works correctly
+   - No regression in existing functionality
+4. When all tests pass, mark the task as complete with [X]
+5. Commit both the implementation and test results
+6. Proceed to the next task

+When modifying files:
+1. Always verify file content integrity after modifications
+2. Ensure no accidental truncation or content loss occurred
+3. Review the complete file content in the tool result

+We will also checkpoint the plan in git whenever we modify it.
+We will preserve the Inception section as is so that we understand how this project came to be.

+We will initially run tests with munit.
+If we need to visual testing, we will discuss strategies later.
+Perhaps we can use an image understanding framework to check that a generated image contains, for example, a yellow circle on a black background, or text that reads "Hello world".

+We think we will likely need fontstash, stb_truetype, and stb_image as external dependencies, any others we must pause and verify before use.

+At and point during development we will rewrite this plan as necessary to facilitate the work or clarify elements, again, the Inception section we will keep in the interest of history.

 ## Design Document

 ### Core Architecture